350Seattle-Transportation-Team/gtfs-realtime/README.md

 shape_distance_traveled<sub>loc2</sub>-shape_distance_traveled<sub>loc1</sub>

 Since bus riders are more familiar with distances and timing between stops, it's helpful to contextualize everything around bus stops.
 There are two ways we are doing this process:
 1. Find the nearest route vertex point to each vehicle location.
-If the nearest route vertex poitn is a bus stop, keep it.
-Otherwise, remove it from the dataset.F
+If the nearest route vertex point is a bus stop, keep that row in the dataset.
+Otherwise, remove the observation (row) from the dataset.
 2. Find the nearest route vertex point to each vehicle location.
 Find the distance and time between route vertex points.
 Interpolate when the vehicle `would have been` at the bus stop in between route vertex points.

 Please see the instructions below to set up your python environment and get started with the code.